Skip to content Skip to footer

 Our search began with a very simple step – Google.
 On the first page alone, we found three Crypto Engine websites.
 But we continued venturing through the second and third for the sheer fun of it.
 And we were not disappointed.

 Our search yielded a total of six different websites.
-There could, obviously, be more.
+There could, obviously, be more, but even six websites is a suspiciously high number of websites for one single product.

 This, of course, begs the question of why a legit company would have several different websites.
-It only confuses the potential customers and does not instill confidence.
-And it is always a red flag, as well as evidence of a scam most likely.
+You’d think that one website containing all the relevant information would be enough.
+Having six websites only confuses the potential customers and does not instill confidence.

 A Design As Old As The Scam Itself

-These types of scams have been around for quite some time and Crypto Engine is not that different.
+These types of scams have been around for quite some time and Crypto Engine robot is not that different.
 In fact, it is exactly the same as Yuan Pay, Bitcoin Prime, Immediate Edge, and News Spy, to name just a few.

 Bitcoin Prime: